stang149/3601-S16-lab4_mongo/LABTASKS.md

 ##### Study the file api/pets.controller.js, answer the following questions:
 -  What kind of documents would the database contain?
 What is the field in the document?
 -  What functions are defined in the controller?
 How do they change the database data?
--  How dows one get or delete elements in the database?
+-  How does one get or delete elements in the database?

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?